NSW Chapter Seminar: Driver Inattention and Distraction

 • How does driver distraction and inattention contribute to crashes and crash risk?

 • What does research tell us about the effectiveness of countermeasures employed to reduce the prevalence and/or

 risks of driver distraction and inattention?

-Nicole Downing from TMR will talk about:
+Nicole Downing from TMR talks about:

-• Adopting a systems based, human centred design approach to understand the issue
+• Adopting a systems-based, human-centred design approach to understand the issue

 • Engaging the ecosystem of public and private sector stakeholders to explore potential solutions

 • Collaborating with stakeholders to implement solutions, transfer knowledge and share progress

 Michael (Mike) Regan is Professor of Human Factors (HFs) with the University of NSW Research Centre for Integrated Transport Innovation.
 Prior to that he was Chief Scientist – Human Factors for the Australian Road Research Board (ARRB).
 Mike has BSc (Hons) and PhDdegrees in Psychology and Human Factors from the Australian National University and more than 20 years’ experience as a transportation HFs safety researcher – in Australia, Europe and the US.
 Mike’s current research interests include driver distraction and inattention, driver interaction with automated vehicles and human factors in road and traffic engineering.
 He has authored around 250 publications, including 4 books.
 He is a Fellow of the ACRS and was the 25th President of the Human Factors and Ergonomics Society of Australia.